Family Support Specialist

 - Conduct intakes with families and assess strengths and needs to develop a family support plan with goals, objectives, and activities to meet identified needs.

 - Assist parents in learning problem-solving and coping skills by providing supportive counseling and/or by referring them to appropriate agencies.

 - Establish a trusting relationship with families by providing regular contact through weekly home visits.

-- Enhance positive parent-child interaction by providing parents with psychoeducation on child development and age-appropriate developmental activities using the Nurturing Parenting curriculum which will: (i) guide parents and children through activities designed to build self-awareness, positive concepts, self-esteem and levels of empathy; and (ii) teach alternatives to hitting and yelling; enhance family communication and awareness of needs; replace abusive behaviors with nurturing behaviors; and promote healthy physical and emotional development.
+- Enhance positive parent-child interaction by providing parents with psychoeducation on child development and age-appropriate developmental activities using the Nurturing Parenting curriculum which will: (i) guide parents and children through activities designed to build self-awareness, positive concepts, self-esteem, and levels of empathy; and (ii) teach alternatives to hitting and yelling; enhance family communication and awareness of needs; replace abusive behaviors with nurturing behaviors, and promote healthy physical and emotional development.

-- Apply working knowledge of parent-child interaction, child development, and the dynamics of child abuse/neglect to help families improve parenting skills, reduce stress, and meet dependency needs of parents.
+- Apply working knowledge of parent-child interaction, child development, and the dynamics of child abuse/neglect to help families improve parenting skills, reduce stress, and meet the dependency needs of parents.

 - Maintain client case files including documentation of client observations and activities as required and all necessary paperwork including those required for follow-up monitoring.